brunodavi/termux-live-server/README.md

 # termux-live-server
-> Learn how to create your own live server using termux
+> Learn how to create your own "live server" using termux

 ---